blackberry/WebWorks-Community-APIs/BB10-Cordova/ExtractZipFile/readme.md

 ### overwriteFiles
 If already existing files should be overwritten by those within the zip.

-Default: false, No files will be overwritten.
+Default: true, Files will be overwritten.

 ### tarBombProtection